 A Word on Bounce Houses

 Like trampoline injuries, injuries related to inflatable bounce houses (sometimes called "moonwalks") are also on the rise.
-One study found that, from 1990 to 2010, more than 64,000 children were treated in U.S. emergency rooms for injuries sustained in bounce houses.
+According to the U.S. Consumer Product Safety Commission, in 2018, there were more than 18,000 injuries associated with bounce houses treated in hospital emergency rooms.

 Because bounce houses have a relatively soft, enclosed playing surface, many parents and caregivers view them as being safer than trampolines.
 However, studies show that the types and causes of injuries experienced in bounce houses are similar to those experienced during trampoline jumping.
 For this reason, parents and caregivers should set clear rules for safe jumping in bounce houses and supervise their children as closely as if they were jumping on a trampoline.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.